CodepediaOrg/codepediaorg.github.io/_posts/2019-02-10-how-i-save-a-workweek-a-year-by-using-codingmarks.md

 </figure>

 ## How is this possbile?
-Now to the subject of this post, how can I save a workweek a year just by using codingmarks?
+Now to the subject of this post, how can I save a workweek a year just by using bookmarks.dev?

 Well my computations are simple.
 It normally takes 30 seconds or more to look for a link the "traditional" way, and I do that at least 20 times a day.
 With codingmarks it takes about 10 seconds, so I get a time saving of around 20 * 20 / 60 = 6.66 minutes a day.